madellimac/plasma_pmod/DOCUMENTATION/GPS.md

     *  The difficulties to understand of uart communication with the plasma.
 (Interrupts, baud rates, DMA...)

-    * The impossibility of using functions from standard library like *malloc*, *free* and so on.
+    * The impossibility of using functions from standard library like `malloc`, `free` and so on.

     * The difficulties to monitor signals and registers values.

-    * Possible interferences on the main uart and from the main uart.
+    * Possible interferences on the main UART and from the main UART.

 ----------